Cracked Actor: Legacy

 The tour and film coincided with a prolific time in Bowie's recording and acting career.
 During the summer of 1974, Bowie started recording at Sigma Studios Philadelphia for what became the Young Americans LP.
 After seeing an advanced screening of the film, director Nicolas Roeg immediately contacted Bowie to discuss The Man Who Fell to Earth.
 Photos from Bowie in the US in 1974 on tour and recording, of which some sequences can be seen in Cracked Actor, have been used elsewhere, including the cover of David Live and inserts for the Rykodisc and anniversary booklets for the CD pressings of the LPs that include "Young Americans".
 Biographer Nicholas Pegg calls Cracked Actor "arguably the finest documentary made about David Bowie," while Paul Trynka considers it one of the greatest music documentaries ever made.

 In 1987, while working on his album Never Let Me Down, Bowie reflected in an interview about his state of mind during the time the film was made:

 In 2013, Alan Yentob said of the film: "I'd caught him at what was an intensely creative time, but it was also physically and emotionally gruelling.
 Our encounters tended to take place in hotel rooms in the early hours of the morning or in snatched conversations in the back of limousines.
 He was fragile and exhausted but also prepared to open up and talk in a way he had never really done before."

+A BBC article published in 2023 described the airing of the documentary as one of Bowie's "key career moments".

 Commercial status

-The documentary remains officially unreleased, though there are bootleg video copies circulating as a result of the programme being shown again by the BBC in the early 1990s and more recently in 2007, 2008, and 2013.
+The documentary remains officially unreleased, though there are bootleg video copies circulating as a result of the programme being shown again by the BBC in the early 1990s and more recently in 2007, 2008, 2013 and 2025 following Alan Yentob’s death.